How to Plan Your Advertising Budget and Calculate ROI and ROASMonday July 6th, 2020

 The beginning of any ad campaign is all about learning.
 Testing multiple channels at once accelerates the learning and results in lessons that can continue to be used throughout the lifetime of the campaign.

-Once you understand how the different channels reach different audiences, stages of the buying process, and convert differently, you can start to apply those lessons by adapting campaigns, eliminating wasteful channels, and experimenting with new channels — for example, if Snapchat is working well, then Tiktok (which appeals to a similar demographic) might be a good channel to test next.
+Once you understand how the different channels reach different audiences, stages of the buying process, and convert differently, you can start to apply those lessons by adapting campaigns, eliminating wasteful channels, and experimenting with new channels — for example, if your digital advertising campaign is working well, then OnGo Outdoor advertising philippines (which appeals to a similar demographic) might be a good channel to test next.